 For some types of services, such as operating system upgrades, we do.
 These are for in-house repairs only.
 For other repairs and on-site service we usually don't, but we can arrange flat rate repairs if needed.
 All flat rate fees must be negotiated in advance.
 Normally we will only accept and bill a flat rate fee for certain clients with specific types of repairs and our fee is still calculated based upon time - how long we expect to spend on the specified repair.
 Not all types of repairs qualify for a flat rate fee.
 Feel free to contact us with your repair needs to see if you qualify.

 All flat rate fees are specific to the original quoted repair and we will complete that for our quoted price, including reasonable paperwork back to the client.
 Any additional work, time spent or additional expenses incurred by our consultant beyond the original repair quote will be billed at our existing rates in addition to our quoted price.
-This includes, but is not limited to, extra troubleshooting to correct a prior diagnosis, excess telephone hold time to meet any client company requirements or extra travel / time due to incorrect / missing / DOA client provided parts.
+This includes, but is not limited to, extra troubleshooting to correct a prior diagnosis not performed by us, excess telephone hold time to meet any client company requirements or extra travel / time due to incorrect / missing / DOA client provided parts.
 Engaging Bamboo Partners as your contractor for a flat rate fee indicates acceptance of these terms.
 If there are differing policies between a client and Bamboo Partners, Bamboo Partners' policies shall govern.
 Please contact us for a full listing of our policies regarding flat rate repairs.
 A late fee of 8% will be applied to payments not received within the agreed upon time frame for our services per N.C.
 Gen. Stat. § 24-1.

 Do you do any bartering for services?